Maha-Magdy/space-travelers-hub/README.md

 # Space Travelers' Hub

-> This project will be working with the real live data from the SpaceX API.
-Your task is to build a web application for a company that provides commercial and scientific space travel services.
+> This project working with the real live data from the SpaceX API.
+A web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 A screenshot of the Space Travelers' Hub is presented below: